daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **[2015-05-14]** Added section about [setting up proper user permissions on Shiny Server](#shiny-user-perms).

+**[2015-05-18]** As mentioned in the comments, students with an educational GitHub account can get $100 credits through the GitHub Student Developer Pack.

 # Resources {#resources}

 This is a list of the main blog/StackOverflow/random posts I had to consult while getting all this to work.